Auckland Arts Festival: Programme

 The festival's main objectives are to engage Aucklanders in the arts, to support New Zealand art and artists, and to reflect what is unique about Auckland.
 Its program features many events including dance, music, cabaret, burlesque, theatre, ballet, visual arts, film, and public forums, occupying most of Auckland's theatres, galleries and concert halls.

 The festival programme features international acts and the Auckland Festival Trust also commission up to six new works each year.
-In 2017 they presented the new opera The Bone Feeder at the ASB Waterfront Theatre with music by Gareth Farr, based on a book by Renee Laing.
+In 2017, they presented the new opera The Bone Feeder at the ASB Waterfront Theatre with music by Gareth Farr, based on a book by Renee Laing.
 In 2021 the festival programme was greatly affected by travel restrictions because of COVID-19.
 The programme of 70-plus events were therefore all from New Zealand.

 Festival Directors

 Festival staff include chief executive David Inns who started in 2009 working previously at the New Zealand Festival in Wellington.
-Inns was also was instrumental in the annual music festival WOMAD being in Taranaki, and was the director of the Taranaki Arts Festival from 1998 to 2002.
+Inns was also instrumental in the annual music festival WOMAD being in Taranaki, and was the director of the Taranaki Arts Festival from 1998 to 2002.
+Robbie Macrae commenced as Chief Executive in August 2022.